Procedure: Criminal record screening for students undertaking clinical placements

 To advise students of the procedures they must follow for criminal record screening if undertaking clinical placements in health facilities.

 Provision and timing of information

-- Students are provided with relevant information at the time the University offers a place in a program and informed to submit their application to the Australian Federal Police (AFP) (https://afpnationalpolicechecks.converga.com.au/).
+- Students who successfully apply for a program where a clinical placement in a health facility is compulsory under the program requirements, are provided with relevant information at the time the University offers a place in that program and are informed of the requirement to submit their application to the Australian Federal Police (AFP) (https://afpnationalpolicechecks.converga.com.au/).

-- A ‘Name Check’ is sufficient to meet the requirements of the ACT and NSW governments and the legislation outlined in the Criminal record screening for students undertaking placements in health facilities policy.
-Students select code number 19 under Section 8 of the NPC Application Form.
+- A ‘Name Check’ is sufficient to meet the requirements of the ACT and NSW governments and the legislation outlined in the Criminal record screening for students undertaking placements policy.
+Students select code number 19 (Child/Aged/Disabled Care provider/worker) under Section 8 of the NPC Application Form.

-- For the University to receive the certificate directly from the AFP, students give their consent to the AFP to release the certificate to the University.
+- To allow the University to receive the certificate directly from the AFP, students give their consent to the AFP to release the certificate to the University.
 This is done by nominating ‘the Australian National University’ as the organisation on the NPC Application Form.

 - Where the University receives the certificate directly from the AFP, a copy is placed on the student’s record and the original certificate is provided to the student to inform them of the outcome of their criminal history check.

 - Students retain the original certificate issued after the check has been conducted for the duration of their enrolment in the program that requires a placement as they can be required to present the certificate when attending a clinical placement in an ACT or NSW government health facility.

 - The University is required to disclose the criminal history check information outcome to the Clinical Placement Office (ACT placements) or the Public Health Organisation (NSW placements).